nosoop/NinjaBuild-SMPlugin/README.md

 ## Setup

+Make sure to read over and download the things specified in the [Prerequisites][] page.

 1. [Use this template][] to create a new repository.
 	- If you have an existing repository, you may want to instead copy `configure.py` and `misc/`, as well as create / update your `.gitignore` to exclude generated outputs